schadhaa/Spotify-Clustering-Additional-Algos/README.md

 # Spotify Clustering with Unsupervised Machine Learning, Additional Algorithms
-## Sanskriti Chadha and Ajit Selvakumar
+## Sanskriti Chadha and Ajit Selvakumaran

 This project is about using unsupervised machine learning techniques to create similar playlist clusters of Spotify songs based on a number of different attributes.
 Using our Principal Component Analysis, which reduced dimensionality, we explored and implemeneted